 Any conduct or behaviour related to alcohol or drugs that threatens the safety, comfort or well-being of oneself or others is prohibited.
 The legal drinking age is 19 years of age, and underage drinking is prohibited in Granville Hall and residents must abide by all Federal, Provincial legislation and policies.

-Granville Hall is a tobacco-free environment.
-Smoking any product (cigarettes, pipes, cigars, hookah, etc.) is prohibited anywhere inside or directly in front of the building.
-Use of e-cigarettes or “vaping” is not permitted in Granville Hall.
+Due to the shared-living environment and the close proximity of rooms, Granville Hall is a smoke-free environment.
+Smoking interferes with the reasonable enjoyment of the premises by other residents and is particularly problematic to residents who have certain respiratory conditions.
+Smoking any product (cigarettes, pipes, cigars, hookah, cannabis etc.) is prohibited anywhere inside or directly in front of the building.
+Use of e-cigarettes or vaporizers is not permitted in Granville Hall.

 Granville Hall has a zero-tolerance policy towards illegal substances, drugs, drug paraphernalia etc. Residents who are caught with illegal substances may face eviction from the residence.